DS-GitHub2022/GA-Projects/Project2/README.md

 2. Found that some variables do have higher correlation to price when interact with one another during the EDA.
+   The correlation of the pairwise relationship is greater than the individual independent features.

 ![image](https://user-images.githubusercontent.com/98629542/158872096-eb340afd-4615-4fd3-865f-ee156bc2c43f.png)

 -  Created interaction terms between few variables.
 MSE improved by 18%.